Real Testing. Unbiased Reviews.

 • Price

-I felt the shock absorption of the Anacapa 2 was excellent to unbelievable.
-While on trail, I had no issues with joint pain or aches throughout my body.
-The outsole is over 2 inches thick, able to withstand any amount of impact on the joints.
+While on the trail, I had no joint pain or body aches.
+The outsole is over 2 inches thick and can withstand any impact on the joints.

 Hoka really knocked the design out of the park with the Anacapa.
-The impregnated leather with mesh throughout the boot gives it a lightweight feel without tough stiff leather.
+The mesh-impregnated leather throughout the boot gives it a lightweight feel without the stiffness of leather.
 The mesh allows your foot to breathe well while hiking in the summer

 Read More: Hoka Anacapa 2 Mid GTX Review